Buy Bitcoin & Cryptocurrency in Canada

 5. Fund Your Account & Buy Cryptocurrency

-Once you've chosen a trusted exchange, you're ready to make your first purchase.
-The process is straightforward and takes just a few minutes once your account is verified.
+Once you've chosen an exchange, you're ready to make your first purchase.
+Here's how the process works:

 Step 1 - Fund Your Account